oxfordcontrol/COSMO.jl/docs/src/acceleration.md

 In addition, the method is safeguarded (`safeguard = true`), i.e. the residual-norm of the accelerated point can not deviate too much from the current point.
 Otherwise, the point is discarded and the ADMM algorithm performs a normal step instead.

 The acceleration method can be altered as usual via the solver settings and the `accelerator` keyword.
-To deactive acceleration pass an `EmptyAccelerator`:
+To deactivate acceleration pass an `EmptyAccelerator`:
 ```julia
 settings = COSMO.Settings(accelerator = EmptyAccelerator)
 ```